ComputationalAstrologer/Optics/EFC/README.txt

 stuck in your commit history.
 (Note that if this happens to you and prayer is unsuccessful in resolving the issue, you can use the BFG Repo-Cleaner to do the job.)

-2- From the Google drive link, download the 4 files:
+2- From the Google Drive link, download the 4 files:
 SpeckleFieldReducedFrom33x33PhaseScreen_Ex.npy
 SpeckleFieldReducedFrom33x33PhaseScreen_Ey.npy
 ThreeOAP20mmSquareApCgkn33x33_SystemMatrixReducedContrUnits_Ex.npy